-National Chaplain Huston: The messenger of death next proceeded to the State of Ohio, and took Past Division Commander Charles J. Deckman and Past Division Commander Charles A. Whitlesey.
+National Chaplain Huston: The messenger of death next proceeded to the State of Chio, and took Past Division Commander Charles J. Deckman and Past Division Commander Charles A. Whittlesey.
 Division Commander William H. Brown will respond.

 William H. Brown, Division Commander of Ohio: There is no death.
 What seems so is transition.
 This life of mortal breath is but a suburb of the life lease whose portals we call death.
 When the Division Encampment of the Division of Ohio met this year in annual Encampment two very familiar faces were missing.
-One of them we did not expect to see because it was generally understood among the membership of that Encampment that for three or four years Brother Charles J. Deckman had been in a serious and pitiful condition of health man had been in a serious and pitiful condition of health.
-The other, Charles A. Whittlesey, we all thought of as being flush with vigor and health and everything which gave promise of a long and useful life.
-Within three weeks after the adjournment of the Encampment it became my painful duty to announce to the Division the death of both and to pay a brief and faulty and inadequate tribute to their services to the Order.
+One of them we did not expect to see because it was generally understood among the membership of that Encampment that for three or four years Brother Charles J. Deckman had been in a serious and pitiful condition of health.

+Charles A. Whittlesey, we all thought of as being

+flush with vigor and health and everything which gave promise of a long and useful life.
+Within three weeks after the administration of a long and useful life within three weeks after the administration of the Encampment it became my painful duty to announce of the Division the death of both and to pay a brief and faulty and inadequate tribute to their services to the Order.

-Charles J. Deckman was elected Division Commander in 1890.
-Whitelesey in 1916.
-Neither of them, after having filled the highest position in the gift of their brothers in the Division, have ever for one moment lagged in their devotion to the Order which they loved.
+Deckman was elected Division Commander in

+Neither of them, after having filled

+have ever for on lagged their devotion to the Order

-Faithful as citizens, loyal sons of noble sires, the Ohio Division is poorer, my term of office will be lonlier, the hearts of the boys and girls of Ohio are sadder, because of their untimely passing.
+Fitting as dizens, loyal sons of noble sires, the Ohio Division is poorer, my term of office will be lonlier, the hearts of the boys and girls of Ohio are sadder, because of their untimely passing.

 Let us be patient.
-These severe afflictions.
-Not from the ground arise.

-But often times celestial benedictions

-Assume this dark disguise.
+These severe afflictions, No from the ground arise, But often times celestial benedictions Assume this dark disguise.

-We see but dimly through the mists and vapors.
-Amid these earthly damps, What seems to us but sad funeral tapers
+We see but dimly through the mists and vapors

+Amid these earthly damps,

+What seems to us but sad funeral tapers

 May be Heaven's distant lamps.